exercism/csharp/exercises/concept/interest-is-interesting/.docs/introduction.md

 do
 {
-    // Execute logic if x > 10
+    // Execute body, repeating only if x > 10
     x = x - 2;
 } while (x > 10);
 ```